KUGN: Past personalities

 During its first four decades, KUGN was best known for its eclectic, personable announcers.
-The careers of such veterans as Duke Young, Dick Cross, Dave Miller, Russ Doran, Skip Hathaway, Webb Russell, Gordon Scott, Wendy Ray and Dale "Uncle Fuzzy" Reed spanned the period from the late 1950s to the 1970s.
+The careers of such veterans as Duke Young, Dick Cross, Dave Miller, Russ Doran, Skip Hathaway, Frank Ellington as “The Old Trader”, Webb Russell, Gordon Scott, Wendy Ray and Dale "Uncle Fuzzy" Reed spanned the period from the late 1950s to the 1970s.
 The station had the first traffic reports in the market in 1976 when Ken Strobeck did morning and afternoon drive-time reports in the "KUGN Traffic Rabbit," a Volkswagen Rabbit equipped with a radio telephone and portable transmitter.
 Tom Lichty ("Major Tom") took over the job in late 1976 when traffic reporting took flight, serving both as traffic reporter and pilot.

-KUGN is remembered for its popular "Morning Show," a "must hear" in the Eugene area throughout the 1970s, 1980s, and early 1990s.
-"The Morning Show" entertained listeners with such lighthearted features such as Wendy Ray's "Ball Score Boogie," the "Poet's Nook" starring Fred Webb as the high-buttoned poetry devotee "Charles," Lichty's traffic reports, and "Gridpute," a tongue-in-cheek Friday morning football preview featuring Ray and a clanking, cantankerous "computer."
+KUGN is remembered for its Morning Show, a "must hear" in the Eugene area throughout the 1970s, 1980s, and early 1990s.
+The Morning Show entertained listeners with features such as Wendy Ray's "Ball Score Boogie," conceptualized by Reed, the "Poet's Nook" starring Fred Webb as the high-buttoned poetry devotee "Charles," Lichty's traffic reports, and "Gridpute," a tongue-in-cheek Friday morning football preview featuring Ray and a clanking, cantankerous "computer."
 Ray and Webb also teamed up on the morning newscasts, twice hourly between 5:30 and 10 a.m.
 Host Dale Reed, known as "Uncle Fuzzy," knit it all together with his wry commentary and savvy music choices (adult contemporary music with a fair amount of jazz).

 Ray retired from radio in March 1992.
 Reed and Webb continued until that November, but management chose not to renew their contracts.
 The station experimented with a few replacements, before settling on a morning news team of Ralph Steadman and Rick Little.
 Steadman exited in 1995 to make way for University of Oregon sportscaster Jerry Allen.
 Then in 2016, KUGN began carrying Armstrong & Getty, a syndicated morning show based at KSTE in Sacramento.